UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 == Screenshots ==

 1. Plugin Settings Dashboard
+2. Map Visibility Rules Dashboard
-2. Checkout Page Map View (Before customer clicks "Detect Current Location" button)
+3. Checkout Page Map View (Before customer clicks "Detect Current Location" button)
-3. Checkout Page Map View (After customer clicks "Detect Current Location" button and selects their location)
+4. Checkout Page Map View (After customer clicks "Detect Current Location" button and selects their location)
-4. Order Received Page with Map
+5. Order Received Page with Map
-5. View Order Page (Past Order) with Map
+6. View Order Page (Past Order) with Map
-6. Map view of the customer delivery location on shop order page (in the WordPress dashboard)
+7. Map view of the customer delivery location on shop order page (in the WordPress dashboard)
-7. Delivery location button inside email (goes to customer selected location when clicked)
+8. Delivery location button inside email (goes to customer selected location when clicked)
-8. Delivery location QR Code inside email (goes to customer selected location when scanned)
+9. Delivery location QR Code inside email (goes to customer selected location when scanned)

 == Upgrade Notice ==

-= 1.3.2 =
+= 1.3.3 =
-Improved support for older browsers.
+The way in which shipping methods are saved by the plugin has been changed.
+Please go to WooCommerce->Location Picker at Checkout->Visibility Rules and set the desired shipping methods you'd like the map to be hidden for, then save your changes.

 == Changelog ==

+= 1.3.3 =
+* [New] Added support for WooFunnels' custom checkout pages.
+* [New] Added a Map Visibility rules table to allow store owners to set the sequence they'd like rules to be ran.
+* [New] Rule to show map based on coupon code.
+* [New] Rule to hide map for guest orders.
+* [Fix] Plugin would still try to run even though WooCommerce was inactive.
+* [Improvement] Map display rules now use Ajax to determine whether or not to show the map.
+* [Improvement] Added a new submenu tab called "Visibility Rules" which houses settings that control when the map is hidden/shown on the checkout page.
+* [Info] Tested on WC 5.8.

 = 1.3.2 =
 * [Fix] Location button and QR code in emails were sometimes not centered.